Start9Labs/electrs-wrapper/docs/integrations/nunchuk/guide.md

 # Nunchuk Integration Setup

 You will need to be running Tor on your device.
-Find guides to set this up here:
+Refer to Start9's Tor guide:

 https://start9.com/latest/user-manual/connecting/connecting-tor/tor-os/index